andorfermichael/react-native-audio-recorder-example-project/README.md

 3. Install NPM packages:
 `$ npm install`

+4. Follow carefully the instructions of react-native-native-audio-recorder [ Readme](https://github.com/audvice/react-native-native-audio-recorder/blob/master/README.md) for integrating the audio recorder module.

-4. Ensure that all packages are correctly linked by running:
+5. Ensure that all packages are correctly linked by running:
 `react-native link`

 #### iOS